When you launch TrackGuide for the very first time, its library of walks is empty. When launched with an empty library, you get this window :

 - Plot route to destination : Just imagine : You just left Centraal Station and want to go to Hotel Huppeldepup.
 Then you can use this option to find your way.
 It generates a breadcrumb from where you are to where you want to go with turn by turn instructions.
 More info on this option over here.

 - Record a new walk… : Just walk and let your phone record your track.
-While recording, you can take pictures to add POI’s (Points of interest) to your track.
+While recording, you can take pictures to add POI’s (Points of interest) to your track, or insert routing instructions.
 More info can be found here.

-- Tap ‘Sorry, wrong button’ to close this menu.
+- Tap ‘Close this menu’ to close this menu.
 Tapping outside the menu also does the job.

 Anytime you add or delete a walk on your phone, and TrackGuide is started on your Watch, the list of walks on your Watch will be updated.
 If TrackGuide was not started on your Watch, just start it, pull down the walktable on your iPhone and let it go.
 You can also start the app on your Watch before opening it on your phone.
 Whenever the iPhone app starts, it tries to synchronize the list on the Watch with the one on the phone.